 Get to know the Colombian mochila bag activity through Indira

-Indira Mendiola Montero is one of the 30.000 artisans of Wayuu bags of the country.
+Indira Mendiola Montero is one of the 30.000 artisans of the mochila bag of the country.
 She lives in San Juan, an indigenous shelter just an hour away from Valledupar, in the region of Cesar.
 There, it’s located a small group of Colombian artisans of handcrafts (195 artisans in total), according to the last Statistical Information System of Crafts Activity.

 Artisans in Colombia

 *By Artesanías de Colombia

 San Juan, located on the eastern south side of The Sierra Nevada of Santa Marta, is the home of the Kankuamos, the indigenous community which name means “guardians of the world’s balance”.
 Also, to the indigenous people that Indira, a creator of Colombian mochila bag, belongs to.

 Indira is married and has three children, all of them are men.
 Being a woman in the community has an important cultural activity value, as the authentic creator of the handcrafts.
 For 30 years she has been dedicated to this work, almost half of her life weaving the symbolism of the Kankuamos community.

 First, you need to know that inside the community women and men have a different role referring to the mochila bag activity.
 Men help women in the first part of the handcrafts process, especially with the transformation of the raw material.
 In this case, the natural fiber that comes from the Maguey leaf, mostly known as “fique”.